Salbutamol

 • Salbutamol is used to quickly relieve breathing problems such as wheeze and cough caused by asthma and COPD.

-• Salbutamol is commonly called Asthalin®, Respigen®, Ventolin® or SalAir®.
+• Salbutamol is commonly called Ventolin®, SalAir® or Asthalin®.

-• Find out more about salbutamol, how to use it safely and possible side effects.
+• Find out more about salbutamol, how to use metered dose inhalers and possible side effects.

 Print this page

-Salbutamol is used to treat cough, wheeze and difficulty breathing caused by respiratory problems, eg, asthma and COPD.
-It works as a bronchodilator (to open the airways) and is often called a reliever (to relieve breathing problems).
+Salbutamol is a medicine used to treat cough, wheeze and difficulty breathing caused by respiratory problems such as asthma and COPD.
+It works as a bronchodilator (to open your airways) and is often called a reliever (to relieve breathing problems).

-Salbutamol quickly relieves your breathing problems.
+Salbutamol relieves your breathing problems quickly.
 It starts to work within a few minutes and the effect will last 3 to 5 hours.

-In Aotearoa New Zealand salbutamol is available as an inhaler and a nebulising solution
+In Aotearoa New Zealand salbutamol is available as a metered dose inhaler (MDI) and a nebulising solution

-• Nebulisers are not so commonly used – they're used when inhalers are not suitable, such as for young children, or very sick people in hospital.
+• Nebulisers are not often used because, for most people, puffer inhalers used with a spacer are just as effective.
+Nebulisers are only used when inhalers aren’t suitable, such as for very young children, older adults or very sick people in hospital.

 • The information on this page is about salbutamol inhalers.
 Read more about nebulisers.